Muzammal-Naseer/starter-academic/content/authors/admin/_index.md

 I received my Ph.D. degree from Australian National University, Australia in 2020.
 My thesis was about "Novel Concepts and Designs for Adversarial Attacks and Defenses“.
 I am a researcher in the Computer Vision Lab at MBZUAI, UAE.

-I am working on Explainability, Self-supervision, Generative modeling, and Network optimization for image/video understanding, network training stability, adversarial attacks/defenses, domain generalization, and privacy-preserving.
+My research focuses on Explainability, Self-supervision, Generative modeling, and Network optimization for image/video understanding, network training stability, adversarial attacks/defenses, domain generalization, and privacy-preserving.
 My research includes applications to object/face/action recognition, detection, and segmentation.